JetBrains/Qodana/topics/global-configuration.md

 ## How the global configuration works

 YAML-formatted configuration files are stored in project directories of VCS repositories.
-For example, your project can have the following structure that will constitute a global configuration:
+For example, your project can have the following structure that will create a global configuration:

 ```text
 root/